-My film friend Shi Jian recommends me to get a Sekonic light meter for accurate metering.
+My film friend suggested that I get a Sekonic light meter for accurate metering.
 Furthermore, I also read it on IStillShootFilm blog that if I want to learn about slide film, maybe I should do a bracketing.

 Well, for now, I will share a few photos that barely make it.
 (I will update the photos once I have good slides photos, hehe)